-Setting goals for yourself and obtaining them is a amazing feeling.
+Setting goals for yourself and obtaining them is an amazing feeling.
 I’ve said before that I created my blog initially to just inspire other men like me of all ethnic backgrounds and nationalities.
 The moment you start hearing from people all over the world you began to realize that you are truly doing just what you set out to do.
-I recently met the next interviewee of, "The TALLK", through social media when he complimented me on my personal stlye and we chatted back and forth about places to find clothing for tall men.
-As I checked out his instagram timeline I realized he had great style of his own as well, so it was only right to ask him if he would like to be interviewed for, "The TALLK", so I would like to introduce you to my new TALL friend Ben James!!
+I recently met the next interviewee of, “The TALLK”, through social media when he complimented me on my personal style and we chatted back and forth about places to find clothing for tall men.
+As I checked out his Instagram timeline I realized he had a great style of his own as well, so it was only right to ask him if he would like to be interviewed for, “The TALLK” so I would like to introduce you to my new TALL friend Ben James!!

 Name: Ben James